TheAbhiKumar/TheAbhiKumar.github.io/_posts/posts/2016-09-14-empirical-review-neural-programmers.markdown

 In one experiment, to evaluate generalization ability, a comparison between NPI and sequence-to-sequence models was demonstrated with the addition task.
 The NPI was "trained on 32 examples for problem lengths 1,...,20 generalizes with 100% accuracy to all the lengths [they] tried (up to 3000)".
 The Sequence-to-sequence model (S2S-stack) was trained on twice as many examples with length over 2000, yet barely generalizes for length over five.

-{% include image.html url="/assets/2016/add_general.png" description="Comparing NPI and Seq2Seq variants on addition generalization to longer sequences.
+{% include image.html url="/assets/2016/add_general.png" caption="Comparing NPI and Seq2Seq variants on addition generalization to longer sequences.
 Figure from [Reed & de Freitas, 2015]." %}

 This is because NPI learns how to perform programs well using local information such as adding single digits or performing carries.
 They believe that this lack of locality for sequence-to-sequence models has a large impact on its generalization performance.